xmy953538104/benjiMY/docs/workflow/pr-guide.md

 Anyone with write access can merge a pull request manually when the following conditions have been met:

 * The PR has been approved by two reviewers and any other objections are addressed.
-    * You can request follow up reviews from the original reviewers if they requested changes.
+  * You can request follow-up reviews from the original reviewers if they requested changes.
-* The PR successfully builds and passes all tests in the Continuous Integration (CI) system.
-In case of failures, refer to the [Actions](https://github.com/KeatonTheBot/Ryujinx/actions) tab of your PR.

 Typically, PRs are merged as one commit (squash merges).
 It creates a simpler history than a Merge Commit.
 "Special circumstances" are rare, and typically mean that there are a series of cleanly separated changes that will be too hard to understand if squashed together, or for some reason we want to preserve the ability to dissect them.